AKKSHAAT/Platter---food-delivery/README.md

-# Platter - Food Delivery Application
+# Platter🍜 - Food Delivery Application

 Platter is a modern food delivery application developed using the MERN (MongoDB, Express, React, Node.js) stack.
 It's designed to simplify the process of ordering and delivering delicious meals from your favorite local restaurants.